walk but you don't have to

 At the Tourist Office they had told me I shouldn't pay more than $1-2 for a taxi to Convento San Diego.
 When looking for a taxi I asked a police man too and he stopped a taxi for me and the driver said $3.
 I couldn't say what they had said at the tourist office and just had to accept $3.
 It turned out to be very close, and when I went back to Centro Historico the taximeter ended on less than $1 (but $1 is the minimum you pay for a taxi ride in Quito).

 Once when I went from Centro Historico to Hospital Metropolitano the taximeter ended on $4.30.
 To me that sounded to be to much.
-Just before we arrived the taxi driver put his hand close to the taximeter and I suspect that he changed something.
+Just before we arrived the taxi driver put his hand close to the taximeter and I suspect that he changed something (probably turned it to night time fare).
 The next time I took a taxi the same way it was only $2.10.